bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Meter &amp; Progress</h4>

-To gauge scale or indicate progress the meter and progress elements should be used.
-The meter element is used to measure a fixed value, one that does not change over time, while the progress element measures the progress of a increasing measurement.
+<p>To gauge scale or indicate progress the meter and progress elements
+should be used.
+The meter element is used to measure a fixed value, one that does not change over time, while the progress element measures the progress of a increasing measurement.</p>

-The meter element may be used with the min, max, low, high, optimum, and value attributes.
+<p>The meter element may be used with the min, max, low, high, optimum,
+and value attributes.
 The min and max attributes set the lower and upper bounds of the range, where the value attribute sets the exact measured value.
-The low and high attributes identify what is to be considered the lower and higher parts of the range, while the optimum value identifies the most favorable part of the range, of which may be in the lower or higher parts.
+The low and high attributes identify what is to be considered the lower and higher parts of the range, while the optimum value identifies the most favorable part of the range, of which may be in the lower or higher parts.</p>

-The progress element indicates progress rather than a fixed measurement.
+<p>The progress element indicates progress rather than a fixed measurement.
 It specifically represents the completion of a task, either by what is left to be completed or what has been completed thus far.
 There are two attributes that may be applied to the progress element, value and max.
-The value attributes indicates where the progress currently stands and the max attribute indicates what progress needs to be reached.
+The value attributes indicates where the progress currently stands and the max attribute indicates what progress needs to be reached.</p>

 <details>
   <summary>Example, Meter &amp; Progress</summary>